lonelycode/tyk-io-site-content/v1.8/plugins/event-handler-scripting.md

     var sampleHandler = new TykJS.TykEventHandlers.NewEventHandler({});

     sampleHandler.NewHandler(function(event, context) {
-        // You can log to Tyk console output by calloing the built-in log() function: log("This handler does nothing, but this will appear in your terminal")
+        // You can log to Tyk console output by calling the built-in log() function: log("This handler does nothing, but this will appear in your terminal")

         return
     });

 A handler consists only of a function that accepts a single variable called `event` and `context`. the event object is the same as is used by other event handlers and has the following structure:

     /* The Event object: